 While it’s commonly known that condoms reduce the risk of transmission of STIs like HIV by a large margin, it’s only true because those STIs are passed through bodily fluids.

 Why Don’t Condoms Prevent Herpes?

-It’s possible to get herpes with a condom because genital herpes is a viral infection transmitted by skin-to-skin contact.
-Condoms just don’t necessarily cover all of the skin surface areas that may be affected.
-For example, the virus can affect areas such as the penile shaft that the condom doesn’t cover, vulva, thighs, buttocks, and other skin around the genitals or anogenital region.
+Condoms are not completely effective for herpes because genital herpes is a viral infection transmitted by skin-to-skin contact.
+Condoms aren’t guaranteed to cover all of the skin surface that may be shedding the herpes virus.
+Herpes can affect other areas such as the penile shaft, vulva, thighs, buttocks, and other skin around the anogenital region.